LOCK-FREE / EASY CANAL BOAT HOLIDAYS

 If you have a good head for heights…

-For a relaxing short break, head to the Llangollen Canal in Wales.
+For a relaxing short canal holiday, head to the Llangollen Canal in Wales.
 Starting from our Chirk Base you can enjoy a two-day trip to the head of this canal, then return with no locks to travel through.
 This is an easy route that suits beginners or those looking for a relaxing canal boat holiday.

 Escape from the city…